 Pearl Harbor is located on the island of Oahu, at the halfway point between the continental United States and Japan, also known as “The Gathering Place.”
 The harbor, which also serves as the headquarters for the U.S. Pacific Fleet, became a tremendous and tragic piece of American history on December 7, 1941, when a Japanese bombing left 1,177 members of the USS Arizona’s crew dead.
 Since then, the wreckage of the USS Arizona has been transformed into a memorial—honoring those who died in the line of duty.

-Experiencing Pearl Harbor is not limited strictly to visiting the Arizona Memorial, however.
-Pearl Harbor is home to a number of other monuments and museums, including the Battleship Missouri Memorial, WWII Valor in the Pacific National Monument, Pacific Aviation Museum and USS Bowfin Submarine Museum & Park.
-You can purchase tickets to all four sites for you (and your group!) in-person at the Visitor Center, or online, in-advance for the USS Missouri and Pacific Aviation Museum.
+Experiencing Pearl Harbor is not limited strictly to visiting the Arizona Memorial, which is a part of the multi-state World War II Valor in the Pacific National Monument.
+Pearl Harbor is home to a number of other monuments and museums, including the Battleship Missouri Memorial, Pacific Aviation Museum and USS Bowfin Submarine Museum and Park.
+You can purchase tickets to all four sites for you in-person at the Visitor Center, or online, in-advance for the USS Missouri and Pacific Aviation Museum.